Nuatu/lucky_check/README.md

 #####ACCEPTS:

-* a string of numbers, which can be of any length as long as the lenght is even
+* a string of numbers, which can be of any length as long as the length is even

 * __ie:__ _string of 4 numbers, string of 6 numbers, string of 8 numbers, etc.._